 - Really will absorb some HGTV property shows.
 WBD says Really’s new line-up will include Celebrity IOU with the Property Brothers, Home Town and My Lottery Dream Home.
 It’s unclear what will happen with the range of UK-made shows currently on HGTV, but WBD says all HGTV favourites will be available on discovery+.

-- Quest Red, which in the beginning used to feature a selection of TLC’s reality shows for free-to-air audiences, is the home of crime reality programmes with shows like Judge Rinder’s Crime Stories and Murder on CCTV.
+- Quest Red is the home of crime reality programmes with shows like Judge Rinder’s Crime Stories and Murder on CCTV.
+WBD hasn’t announced any changes to the channel in 2026.

 - Quest retains its factual focus, gaining new episodes of The Yorkshire Auction House and its spin-offs (which are currently also showing on Really), plus all new Guz Khan’s Custom Cars and a new series featuring Francis Bourgeois & Chris Harris restoring a diesel locomotive.